 Cocaine: Myths and Facts

 Cocaine, the “champagne” of drugs, has been popularly associated with life in the fast lane.
 It is a drug of illusion that makes people feel powerful in ways they’d like to be normally, but aren’t.
 Cocaine is also dangerous and addictive.
-Its quality is unpredictable, the cost of a cocaine habit turns many users into dealers, and all methods of using it can be lethal.
+Its quality is unpredictable, the cost of a cocaine habit turns many users into dealers, and all methods of using it can be dangerous.
 Learn the facts about cocaine and its use.

 Myth: It takes a long time to get hooked on cocaine.